-Soho Farmhouse manages it’s internal catering, planning and floral design with creative flair that I suppose you should expect from Oxfordshire’s exclusive resort however, it delivers above and beyond and each respective area should be celebrated for that.
+Soho Farmhouse manages its internal catering, planning and floral design with a creative flair that I suppose you should expect from Oxfordshire’s exclusive resort, however, it delivers above and beyond and each respective area should be celebrated for that.

 Delighted Lee Robbins from deliciously cool Robbins Photographic shared this magic with us and we get to share it with you.

 Katie the Bride: We had the amazing Lee Robbins take the photography for our big day.
 I actually found Lee whilst gathering inspiration via Rock my wedding, I also had a colleague who had Lee for her wedding and so knew he came highly recommended!
 Lee was everything we wanted, relaxed and inconspicuous, resulting in ‘in the moment’ photography, capturing the very treasured moments throughout the day.
 My absolute favourite was the shot he captured our flower girls seeing me in my dress for the very first time!
 We have had so many favourites back from Lee that I think we may have to put them all in rotation around our house!

 A lot of my married friends had told me that having a videographer is a must for any big day.
 I also quite liked the idea of feeling famous for the day too and so it was an absolute no brainer to invest in this keepsake!

 We had both Lee and Dawn from Shutterbox films with us for the full day of the wedding.
 We decide on two videographers to ensure we captured both myself and Tom, separately, in the build-up to the church, and this duo didn’t disappoint!
 The footage they captured was magic, especially with the use of 3 super 8 films woven in with digital, it really portrayed the 70’s aesthetic we were aiming to achieve.
 We chose 6 of our favourite songs to be used in the audio of the film which made it so much more than just an edit film of highlights, I get goosebumps every time I watch it!